 Shareholders elect the directors of the Corporation at each annual meeting of the Corporation's Shareholders.
 The directors of the Corporation serve until the next annual meeting of the Corporation's Shareholders or until their successors are duly elected or appointed.
-All of the Corporation Directors are "independent" within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices, adopted by the Canadian Securities Administrators, with the exception of Mr. Michaleski, who is the President and Chief Executive Officer of the Corporation.
-On March 8, 2011, the Board approved the independent election of directors standing for election at the 2011 annual meeting of Shareholders.
+All of the Corporation Directors are "independent" within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices, adopted by the Canadian Securities Administrators, with the exception of Mr. Michaleski, who is the Chief Executive Officer of the Corporation.

 The Board of Directors of the Corporation has four committees, being the Audit Committee, the Health, Safety and Environment Committee, the Human Resources and Compensation Committee and the Governance Committee, each of which are made up of independent directors with no relationship to management.
-Additional information regarding the responsibilities of these committees will be contained in the Corporation's information circular for its annual meeting of Shareholders to be held on May 26, 2011.
+Additional information regarding the responsibilities of these committees will be contained in the Corporation's information circular for its annual meeting of Shareholders to be held on May 22, 2012.